Personal Representatives in Virginia Probate Cases

 Generally, when someone passes away, there are several tax systems that may be applicable for the estate, such as the estate tax.

-Working with a Probate Attorney
+Working with a Virginia Probate Attorney as a Personal Representative

 An attorney can help a personal representative by assisting them during the initial meeting at which they are appointed.
-Moreover, an attorney can act as an integral resource during the process of marshaling the assets of the estate and preparing the required inventory, accountings, and tax returns.
+Moreover, an attorney can act as an integral resource during the process of marshaling the assets of the estate and preparing the required inventory, accounting, and tax returns.
 A personal representative’s duties can be broad and complex.
-An experienced lawyer not only has full knowledge of these duties, but considerable experience in carrying them through to fulfillment.
+An experienced lawyer not only has full knowledge of these duties but considerable experience in carrying them through to fulfillment.